Category: French Literature

 Why This Translation Belongs on Your Shelf

 If you haven’t read The Red and the Black, start here.
-If you read it years ago in a translation that felt like work, start here too.
-The Classics Retold edition is available in paperback on Amazon — a complete modern English translation that restores the novel’s original speed without sacrificing the precision that makes it last.
+If you read it years ago in a translation that felt like work, start here too. the edition linked below is available in paperback on Amazon — a complete modern English translation that restores the novel’s original speed without sacrificing the precision that makes it last.
 Stendhal expected to wait for his readers.
 You don’t have to make him wait any longer.

 Is The Red and the Black difficult to read?